PlumpJack Winery: History

 PlumpJack Winery was the first Napa Valley winery to use the Stelvin screwcap closure on its most expensive bottling.
-John Conover, General Manager of the winery, announced at the Napa Valley Wine Auction that half (150 cases) of PlumpJack's 1997 Reserve Cabernet Sauvignon would be available upon release with a screwcap, and that those bottles would cost $10 USD more than those in the cases closed with cork.
+John Conover, general manager of the winery, announced at the Napa Valley Wine Auction that half (150 cases) of PlumpJack's 1997 Reserve Cabernet Sauvignon would be available upon release with a screwcap, and that those bottles would cost $10 USD more than those in the cases closed with cork.
 At $135 per bottle, many in the wine industry were skeptical of the decision.
 As part of the screwcap program at PlumpJack, bottles with the screwcap closure from each vintage since 1997 have been analyzed by researchers in the Department of Viticulture and Enology at the University of California at Davis.
-Bottles using both closure technologies from the 1997 vintage will undergo a more extensive chemical analysis in 2010.

-PlumpJack served as a client in Silicon Valley Bank.
+PlumpJack was a client of Silicon Valley Bank.

 Wines

 PlumpJack Winery produces Cabernet Sauvignon and Chardonnay varietal wines from Napa Valley grapes, with smaller amounts of Merlot, Syrah, Sauvignon blanc, and Sangiovese.
 The 2001 PlumpJack Cabernet Sauvignon was named 2004 Wine of the Year by Wine Enthusiast magazine.
 The 2002 and 2004 vintages of the PlumpJack Cabernet Sauvignon Reserve both received "Extraordinary" wine ratings of 96-100 points from wine critic Robert Parker.

+Winemaker Aaron Miller has been the head winemaker for PlumpJack since 2012.Under Miller's tenure, PlumpJack's flagship Reserve Cabernet Sauvignon wines have received multiple 100- and 99-point scores from Robert Parker's Wine Advocate.